 The classic film is a character study of the kind of personality who willingly conforms to the ideological fashions of the day.
 Set in the 1930s, it features cowardly Marcello who has spent his life accommodating others so that he can 'belong'.
 He agrees to kill a political refugee, even though the refugee is his college mentor.

-The film is critically revered for the way it recreates the atmosphere of Fascist Italy with some of the most complex visual compositions ever seen on film, filled with highly stylized uses of anges, shapes and shadows.
+The film is critically revered for the way it recreates the atmosphere of Fascist Italy with some of the most complex visual compositions ever seen on film, filled with highly stylized uses of angles, shapes and shadows.

 26 April, 2020